Cross-platform C SDK logo

 dbind_suffix ()

-Set a suffix that will be added to the numerical value when converted to text.
+Sets a suffix that will be added to the numeric value when converting to text.

 void